Nathaniel "Nathan" Miner was born on Dec. 15, 1819 in Perry County, OH, near Zanesville, the son of Frederick and Elizabeth (Sechman) Miner Sr.

-Susan was born on Oct.
-18, 1827, in Muskingum County, OH, the daughter of Hayes Abbott.
+Susan was born in Muskingum County, OH, the daughter of Hayes Abbott.
 Said her obituary in the Fort Madison Weekly Democrat, "She moved to Iowa with her parents in 1842, settling near Burlington."
 She was said to be "a loving wife and mother and kind neighbor…."

-The Miners' 10 children were Laura Jane Troxel, Clara Tucker, Elizabeth Davis, John Miner, Lorenzo Miner, Minerva Canaday, Charles Miner, Sarah "Birdie" Pickard, Treva "Florence" Cline and William H. Miner.
+The Miners together produced a brood of 10 children -- Laura Jane Troxel, Clara Tucker, Elizabeth Davis, John Miner, Lorenzo Miner, Minerva Canaday, Charles Miner, Sarah "Birdie" Pickard, Florence Harriett [Treva] Cline Craig and William H. Miner.

 When the federal census was taken in 1870, the family lived in Middletown, Des Moines County, IA.
 By that time, nine of their children had been born.